 H-shaped steel is versatile and finds applications across multiple sectors:

-– In industries like petrochemical and electric power, H-beams form the backbone of equipment frameworks.
-H-beams are integral to the frame structures of ships and various machinery.
+Transportation and Machinery: H-beams are integral to the frame structures of ships and various machinery.
 They also provide support in train, car, and tractor beam assemblies.

-– H-beams are used in port conveyor belts and high-speed baffle brackets, ensuring efficient material handling.
+Infrastructure: H-beams are used in port conveyor belts and high-speed baffle brackets, ensuring efficient material handling.

 Types of H-Shaped Steel